Perform in Parody

-Parody is a massive production, boasting the dedicated involvement of roughly one hundred Harvard Law School students each year.
+Parody is a massive production, boasting the dedicated involvement of over one hundred Harvard Law School students each year.
 In the fall, a small group of talented students writes and designs the new show.
 In the spring, our full cast and crew will audition, rehearse, and perform.

 WHAT TO EXPECT IN AUDITIONS: